ML4C: Seeing Causality Through Latent Vicinity: Background

 \textbf{Markov factorization property}: Given a joint probability distribution $P$ and a DAG $G$, $P$ is said to satisfy Markov factorization property w.r.t. $G$ if $P:=P \left( X_{1},X_{2}, \cdots ,X_{d} \right) = \prod_{i=1}^{d}P \left( X_{i} \vert \text{pa}_{i}^{G} \right)$, where $ \text{pa}_{i}^{G} $ is the parent set of $ X_{i} $ in $ G $.

-\textbf{Markov assumption}: $P$ is said to satisfy Markov assumption (or Markovian) w.r.t. a DAG $G$ if $X\bot_{G}Y \vert Z \Rightarrow X\bot Y \vert Z$.
+\textbf{Global Markov Property (GMP)}: $P$ is said to satisfy GMP (or Markovian) w.r.t. a DAG $G$ if $X\bot_{G}Y \vert Z \Rightarrow X\bot Y \vert Z$.
 Here $\bot_{G}$ denotes d-separation, and $\bot$ denotes statistical independence.
-Markov assumption indicates that any d-separation in graph $G$ implies conditional independence in distribution $P$.
-Markov assumption is equivalent to Markov factorization property~\citep{lauritzen1996graphical}.
+GMP indicates that any d-separation in graph $G$ implies conditional independence in distribution $P$.
+GMP is equivalent to the Markov factorization property~\citep{lauritzen1996graphical}.

 \textbf{Faithfulness}: Distribution $P$ is faithful w.r.t. a DAG $G$ if $X\bot Y \vert Z \Rightarrow X\bot_{G}Y \vert Z$.

 \textbf{Canonical dataset}: We say a discrete dataset $D$ is canonical if its underlying probability distribution $P$ is Markovian and faithful w.r.t. some DAG $G$.